 Year Ended September 30,

-2023 2022
+2024 2023

-State Supported route subsidy \$ 348 \$ 329
+State Supported route subsidy \$ 314 \$ 348

-Amortization of deferred state government capital assistance 146 142
+Amortization of deferred state government capital assistance 153 146

-State government capital assistance revenue 59 50
+State government capital assistance revenue 86 59

-Lease revenue 32 28
+Lease revenue 33 32

-Total other revenue \$ 585 \$ 549
+Total other revenue \$ 586 \$ 585

 State Supported route subsidy revenues are operating subsidies Amtrak receives from its state partners for the operations of State Supported routes and are recognized in revenue when the related expenses are incurred.
 State government capital assistance revenues are state assistance for acquisition or improvements of Amtrak assets.
-State government assistance used for capitalizable work is recorded as "Deferred state government capital assistance" in the Company's Consolidated Balance Sheets when received and amortized into revenue to offset the related asset's depreciation expense over the estimated life of the related asset.
+State government assistance used for capitalizable work is recorded as "Deferred state government capital assistance" in the Consolidated Balance Sheets when received and amortized into revenue to offset the related asset's depreciation expense over the estimated life of the related asset.
 State government capital assistance used for non-capitalizable work is recognized in revenue when the related expenses are incurred.
-At times, state government capital assistance is non-monetary, in which case the Company records the fair value of the contributed asset as "Deferred state government capital assistance" in the Consolidated Balance Sheets when received and then amortizes it into revenue to offset the asset's depreciation expense over the estimated state government capital assistance used for non-capitalizable work is recognized in revenue when the related expenses are incurred.
-At times, state government capital assistance is non-monetary, in which case the Company records the fair value of the contributed asset as "Deferred state government capital assistance" in the Company's Consolidated Balance Sheets when received and then amortizes it into revenue to offset the asset's depreciation expense over the estimated asset life.
+At times, state government capital assistance is non-monetary, in which case the Company records the fair value of the contributed asset as "Deferred state government capital assistance" in the Consolidated Balance Sheets when received and then amortizes it into revenue to offset the asset's depreciation expense over the estimated asset life.